Josef Poelt

 Josef Poelt was a botanist, bryologist and lichenologist.
-He held the chair in Systematic Botany and Plant Geography at the Free University of Berlin (1965 - 1972) and then was head of the Botanical Institute and Botanical Garden of Graz University, Austria (1972 - 1990).
+He held the chair in Systematic Botany and Plant Geography at the Free University of Berlin (1965–1972) and then was head of the Botanical Institute and Botanical Garden of Graz University, Austria (1972–1990).

 Early life and education

 Josef Poelt was born in 1925 in the village of Pöcking in Bavaria, Germany, where his parents ran a guest house.
-He began to study botany at the Ludwig Maximilian University of Munich but due to the start of the Second World War he joined the German army and was assigned to an intelligence unit in Russia.
+He began to study botany at the Ludwig-Maximilians-Universität München, but he joined the German army and was assigned to an intelligence unit in Russia due to the start of the Second World War.
 After illness and time as a prisoner of war of the British, he returned to university study in 1946 and graduated with a bachelor's degree in natural sciences in 1950.
 Poelt was influenced by a botanist, H. Paul, to study non-flowering plants.
 He made use of the lichen herbarium at the university's botanic garden which contained nineteenth century specimens collected by Ferdinand Arnold and August von Krempelhuber.
 He later completed both his PhD (1950) and habilitation (1959) there.